natemoo93/whatiiif/README.md

 IIIF (International Image Interoperability Framework) has made digitized primary sources accessible across thousands of institutional repositories.
 But sharing a precise reference to something specific like a name in a census, a passage in a manuscript, an entry in a travel log, still means either sending a vague "it's on page 6 somewhere" or hoping your viewer's URL updates as you navigate.

 Whatiiif closes that gap.
-Paste a page URL from a supported institution, draw a box around what you want to share, and get a permanent link that shows anyone exactly what you're pointing at.
+Paste a JSON manifest a page URL from a supported institution, draw a box around what you want to share, and get a permanent link that shows anyone exactly what you're pointing at.
 No viewer software required.

 ## How it works

-- Accepts page URLs from supported platforms (CONTENTdm, Internet Archive, Omeka S, Europeana, Gallica, DPLA, and others) or direct IIIF manifest URLs
+- Accepts page URLs from supported platforms (CONTENTdm, Internet Archive) or direct IIIF manifest URLs
 - Detects the platform and resolves the IIIF manifest automatically
 - Loads the document in a zoomable viewer powered by OpenSeadragon
 - Lets you drag a selection box over any region of any page